MentatInnovations/datastream.io/README.md

 ### Examples

-You can use the example csv datasets or to provide your own.
-If the dataset includes a time dimension dsio will attempt to detect it automatically.
+You can use the example csv datasets or provide your own.
+If the dataset includes a time dimension, dsio will attempt to detect it automatically.
 Alternatively, you can --timefield argument to manually configure the field that designates the time dimension.
 If no such field exists, dsio will assume the data is a time series starting from now with 1sec intervals between samples.

   dsio data/cardata_sample.csv